Virtues of eliminating processed foods

 If your new diet is balanced and healthy, however, transitionary side effects should be short-lived.

-How long does it take to see results from a Paleo diet?It depends on what your goals are for your diet.
-This study found a statistically significant difference between those following a diabetes diet and those following a paleo diet over three months.
+How long does it take to see results from a Paleo lifestyle?It depends on what your goals are for your diet.
+This study found a statistically significant difference between those following a diabetes diet and those following a paleo lifestyle over three months.